AdamGleave/HermesCache/README.txt

     Pro:
       * cache entry tagging
     Con:
-      * designed for the news site scaffolding framework
+      * designed for the news website scaffolding framework
-      * bloated
+      * thus bloat is all around